-3.4.1 Deductible Expenses
+3.4.1 Deductible expenses

 Expenses must relate to taxable income and must be sufficiently evidenced by a taxpayer and recorded in the taxpayer's account books in order to be recognized as tax deductible.
-Expenses that can be deducted for tax purposes include, inter alia,:
+Expenses that can be deducted for tax purposes include for example, the following:

-- (i) tax depreciation of tangible assets and amortization of intangible assets (see the following paragraphs on depreciation and amortization); - (ii) after the sale of an asset subject to depreciation is made, the net tax value of a tangible asset or net book value of a fixed intangible asset (certain exceptions apply in this respect); - (iii) insurance premiums relating to a business activity; - (iv) mandatory health and social security payments made by employers; - (v) rent paid for the lease of business premises; - (vi) financial leasing interests; - (vii) banking and other professional fees (e.g., brokerage fees for securities trades);

-- (viii) travel expenses (e.g., expenditure on fuel up to certain statutory limits); - (ix) personal costs and other employee benefits in the scope provided for by statutory provisions in the area of labor law.
+- (i) Tax depreciation of tangible assets and amortization of intangible assets (see the following paragraphs on depreciation and amortization) - (ii) After the sale of an asset subject to depreciation is made, the net tax value of a tangible asset or net book value of a fixed intangible asset (certain exceptions apply in this respect) - (iii) Insurance premiums relating to a business activity - (iv) Mandatory health and social security payments made by employers - (v) Rent paid for the lease of business premises - (vi) Financial leasing interests - (vii) Banking and other professional fees (e.g., brokerage fees for securities trades) - (viii) Travel expenses (e.g., expenditure on fuel up to certain statutory limits) - (ix) Personal costs and other employee benefits in the scope provided for by statutory provisions in the area of labor law

 The tax base may be reduced by tax losses from the previous years, which may be carried forward for five succeeding tax years.
-A taxpayer may claim this tax loss deduction up to a maximum of 50% of the taxpayer's tax base in a given calendar year.
+A taxpayer may claim this tax loss deduction up to a maximum of 50% of the taxpayer's tax base in a given calendar year (100% in the case of taxpayers whose annual turnover does not exceed EUR 49,790).
 Tax losses cannot be carried back.